medic/cht-docs/content/en/contribute/code/releasing/_index.md

 1. There is a bug found in `master` that did not exist in the previous release.
 This should be fixed before the release.
 2. There is a high priority bug found in an existing release that it is estimated to be fixed in less than 5 days.
 The way to determine if a bug is high priority is if a service pack release is needed to fix it later.
 If so then it makes sense to wait for the fix to save the effort of having to do two releases in quick succession.
 If it's going to take longer than 5 days then it's worth the additional effort of releasing a service pack.
 After 5 days if the fix isn't merged, then continue with the release regardless.

-The reason we have these rules around when we wait, is so that everyone knows what they are and the release manager never needs to ask "should we wait?" - they'll know already!
+The reason to have these rules while waiting, is so that all contributors know what they are and the release manager never needs to ask "should we wait?" - they'll know already!

+While waiting the release manager should use the time effectively by doing as many release steps as possible including writing release notes, preparing the release branch, etc so that the release can be finalized as quickly as possible once the fixes are made.

 ## CHT Conf